spiffe/helm-charts-hardened/charts/spire/README.md

 The spire-crds chart has been updated.
 Please ensure you have upgraded spire-crds before upgrading the spire chart.

-The chart now includes support for multiple parallel installs of the spire-controller-manager.
-To facilitate this change, all spire custom resources now take a className property.
-Out of the box the chart now uses and requires it to be set.
-If you have not loaded any spire custom resources yourself, the upgrade process will be transparent.
+The chart now supports multiple parallel installs of spire-controller-manager.
+Each install will handle all custom resources with a matching `className` field.
+By default this is set to `Release.Namespace-Release.Name` and the controller manager will only pick up custom resources with this `className`.

-If you have loaded your own spire custom resources, set spire-server.controllerManager.watchClassless=true until you can update your spire custom resources to have the className for the instance specified.
+If you have not loaded any SPIRE custom resources yourself, the upgrade process will be transparent.
+If you have loaded your own SPIRE custom resources, set `spire-server.controllerManager.watchClassless=true` until you can update your SPIRE custom resources to have the `className` for the instance specified.

 ### 0.14.X